 - Further increase the school's very good levels of attendance, while further improving the attendance of disadvantaged students and SEN with/without EHCPs. - Continue to tackle low-level disruption in lessons.
-Ensure staff have strategies to deal with this and follow the school's procedures (The Harrow 'Way' guidance). - Continue to improve provision outside of lessons through development to playground spaces. - Develop further students approach to preventing all forms of bullying, including online bullying and prejudice-based bullying.
-Ensure students have an excellent understanding of how to stay safe online.
+Ensure staff have strategies to deal with this and follow the school's procedures (The Harrow 'Way' guidance). - Continue to improve provision outside of lessons through development to playground spaces. - Develop further students approach to preventing all forms of bullying, including online bullying and prejudice-based bullying. - Ensure students have an excellent understanding of how to stay safe online and concerns around peer-on-peer harm.

-Self-Evaluation of 'Personal Development'
+Self-Evaluation of 'Personal Development' is Good